 Ada Karmi-Melamede Architects

-Artstor and Ada Karmi-Melamede Architects are collaborating to share approximately 200 images documenting the work of the firm and its founder in the Digital Library.
+Ada Karmi-Melamede Architects has contributed approximately 200 images to the Artstor Digital Library, documenting the work of the firm and its founder.

-The award-winning practice has completed public and private commissions of various scales.
-Ada Karmi-Melamade Architects designs the interiors as well, and often creates custom furnishings and fittings.
+The award-winning practice has completed civic, industrial and private commissions from the broad concept down to the interiors, including furnishings and fittings.
 Her work has been featured in architectural exhibitions and multiple professional publications.